 - You can also self-isolate in the accommodation where you will be staying long-term.
 See guidance here:

-You should self-isolate in one place for the full 14 days, where you can have food and other necessities delivered, and stay away from others.
-You must self-isolate at the address you provided on the contact detail declaration form.
+You should self-isolate in one place for the full 10 days, where you can have food and other necessities delivered, and stay away from others.
+You must self-isolate at the address you provided on the Passenger Locator Form.

 This can include: